dascritch/ondemiroir-audio-tag/README.md

 This is an hashtag extention for `<audio>`, derivated from timecodehash.js It could have been done via HTML templates, with a polyfill like the excellent Bosonic, but I wanted a plain vanilla, easy to install and configure.

-Simply put <script src="src/ondemiroir-audio-tag.js"></script> in the head of your html page.
+Simply put <script src="src/ondeplayer.js"></script> in the head of your html page.

 It will replace any <audio control> by an specialy crafted UI. title="<string>" : Name of the audio poster="<url>" : Cover image data-canonical="<url>" : link to the original page of the sound

+It will link automatically to the playlister in the same repertory.

 Todo
 ----